gergelysanta/Monitored/README.md

 Monitored is a macOS framework for detecting when you're being monitored.
-Actually supports only camra detection.
+Actually supports only camera and speaker detection (microphones TBD).

 ## Installation